You Paid For That CT Scan.

 But you’re not trying to act as a radiologist.

-We need an app that lets you see where the kidney stone is, how big the mass is, where the surgeon is planning to cut PORTABLE AND AVAILABLE EVERYWHERE ON OUR CELLULAR DEVICES.
+A patient-facing app should let you see where the kidney stone is, how big the mass is, or where the surgeon is planning to cut, while making clear that the official diagnosis belongs to the clinician and radiology report.

 Fear and Habit